tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 NEXT STEPS:

--   keep revising starting from 'what will i learn'
+-   keep revising starting from 'choose a type scale'
 -   put on google docs
 -   share with thays
 -   share with yemi